 How does the government fund Social Security?
 When does it tax your benefits?
 How do other sources of income like work or retirement account distributions affect your liability?
 Join this free webinar to hear from experts how Social Security taxes work, how they impact your payments and what you can do to reduce your tax bill.

 Keep in mind

 - If you are already receiving a spousal benefit when your husband or wife dies, Social Security will in most cases convert it automatically to a survivor benefit once the death is reported.
 Otherwise, you will need to apply for survivor benefits by phone at 800-772-1213 or in person at your local Social Security office.

-- Local offices fully reopened April 7 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.
+- Local offices fully reopened in April 2022 after being closed to walk-in traffic for more than two years due to the COVID-19 pandemic, but Social Security recommends calling in advance and scheduling an appointment to avoid long waits.